OliverMakesGames/io/index.md

 ### About us:

        A passionate team with a profound ambition: to create exceptional games.
-Fueled by memes and lap cats we stand poised to hopefully maybe revolutionize the indie scene and explore the very depths of gaming itself.
+Fuelled by memes and lap cats we stand poised to hopefully maybe revolutionise the indie scene and explore the very depths of gaming itself.

 <br />